ArhanChaudhary/qter/media/paper/paper.typ

 We thank Scherpius @computer-puzzling for his overview of the ideas in these next few sections.

 === Optimal solving background

+First, what do we by "optimal" or "shortest"?
+We need to choose a _metric_ for counting the number of moves in an algorithm, and there are a variety of ways to do so.
+In this paper, we will use what is known as the _half turn metric_, which means that we consider U2 to be a single move.
+An alternative choice would be the _quarter turn metric_ which would consider U2 to be two moves, however that is less common in the literature and we won't use it in this paper.

 In an optimal Rubik's Cube solver, we are given a random state, and we must find the shortest algorithm that brings the Rubik's Cube to the solved state.
 Analogously, the Cycle Combination Solver starts from the solved state and finds the shortest algorithm that brings the puzzle to a state with our specified cycle structure.
 The only thing that's fundamentally changed is something trivial — the goal condition.
 We bring up optimal _solving_ because this allows us to reuse its techniques which have been studied for the past 30 years @korf.